Dumeril's Boa Care Sheet

 Dumeril’s boas are opportunistic feeders.
-In the wild, they will eat just about anything they can -- mammals, birds and even lizards.
+In the wild, they will eat just about anything they can -- including live reptile food like mammals, birds and even lizards.

 In captivity, Dumeril’s boas will thrive on commercially available rodents, rabbits or fowl.
 Most all Dumeril’s boas will eat frozen/thawed prey items.
 I feed my snakes a primary diet of frozen/thawed or live rats and rabbits.
 Occasionally I will feed them fowl.
 Some Dumeril’s boas are very shy feeders, and you may have to cover their enclosure and/or leave the room until the snake is finished eating.